Hawks back at the track – Tuesday June 30th

 After a time-slot has finished any club bikes and helmets will be cleaned and gloves will be washed.

 There will be no access to the tea hut or bike hut, other than by club officials.
-There will be no access to refreshments, so riders must bring their own drink.
-The training sessions will be charged at £1 each, but we will not be taking any money for subs on the night so can be paid in bulk at a later date.
+We cannot currently offer any refreshments so riders must bring their own drink.
+The training sessions will be charged at £1 each, but we cannot take any cash so Lucy has set up a club paypal account.
+Subs can be paid on the night or in bulk to cover a few sessions to the firstname.lastname@example.org paypal account, selecting the ‘send to a friend’ payment option so you aren’t charged paypal fees.

 The club knows how keen everyone is to get back to normal racing.
 The new training sessions will be a good start and scalable for when restrictions relax further.